haiquangtran/Exam-Notes/DEVELOPING-MICROSOFT-AZURE-SOLUTIONS.md

       - Can combine Desired State Configuration extension
       - Initial scale setting using ARM template: "sku" : { "name" : "Standard_A0", "tier": "Standard", "capcity": 3 }
         - Can configure a Vms scale set's scaling capabilites in the template.
+   - Notes:
+     - All deployment slots for the same Web App are hosted within the same Virtual Machine (VM).
+This is especially important to remember when stress testing a non-production deployment slot before swapping it into production.
+A significant amount of load on a non-production deployment slot can affect the performance of the live, production Web App.
 ## **Design and implement a storage and data strategy**
   - Azure Storage and Azure SQL Database are important in Microsoft Azure PaaS strategy for storage.
   - Azure Storage